 - 14.1 The Race Director or his approved delegate may give instructions to competitors by means of special circulars in accordance with the Code.
-These circulars will be available to all competitors via print or electronic means. - 14.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted at the Series trailer. - 14.3 Any decision or communication concerning a particular competitor shall be given to him/her within thirty minutes of such decision, and receipt must be acknowledged. - 14.4 Official instructions and communications to competitors may also be given through the timekeeping screens or official notifications.
+These circulars will be available to all competitors via print or electronic means. - 14.2 All classifications and results of practice and the race, as well as all decisions issued by the officials, will be posted at the Series trailer.

-15 INCIDENTS
+- 14.3 Any decision or communication concerning a particular competitor shall be given to him/her within thirty minutes of such decision, and receipt must be acknowledged. - 14.4 Official instructions and communications to competitors may also be given through the timekeeping screens or official notifications or via Series dedicated radio channel.

-- 15.1 "Incident" means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, competitors and team members which is reported to the Stewards by the Race Director (or noted by the stewards and subsequently investigated) which: - a) Necessitated the suspension of a practice, qualifying or race.
+15 INCIDENTS DURING THE RACE

-- b) Constituted a breach of these Sporting Regulations or the Code. - c) Caused a false start by one or more cars. - d) Caused a collision. - e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking maneuver by a driver. - g) Illegitimately impeded another driver during overtaking. - h) Failed to drive on the course during qualifying.
+- 15.1 "Incident" means any occurrence or series of occurrences involving one or more drivers, or any action by any driver, competitors and team members which can be reported to the Stewards by the Race Director (or directly noted by the stewards) which: - a) Necessitated the suspension of a practice, qualifying or race. - b) Constituted a breach of these Sporting Regulations or the Code. - c) Caused a false start by one or more cars. - d) Caused a collision. - e) Forced a driver off the track. - f) Illegitimately prevented a legitimate overtaking maneuver by a driver. - g) Illegitimately impeded another driver during overtaking. - h) Failed to drive on the course during qualifying.